Kikuchi, Kumamoto: Climate

 Kikuchi has a humid subtropical climate (Köppen climate classification Cfa) with hot, humid summers and cool winters.
 There is significant precipitation throughout the year, especially during June and July.
 The average annual temperature in Kikuchi is 15.9 C. The average annual rainfall is 1915.1 mm with June as the wettest month.
 The temperatures are highest on average in August, at around 27.4 C, and lowest in January, at around 4.4 C. The highest temperature ever recorded in Kikuchi was 38.8 C on 19 July 2018; the coldest temperature ever recorded was -9.9 C on 27 February 1981.

 Demographics

 Per Japanese census data, the population of Kikuchi in 2020 is 46,416 people.
-Kikuchi has been conducting censuses since 1960.